Prag8855/aab/content/guides/permanent-residence.md

 - [ ] Live in Germany for 5 years, or 3 years if you have a German spouse[^47]
 - [ ] Speak B1 German[^48]
-- [ ] Support yourself and your family without social benefits
+- [ ] Support yourself and your family, without social benefits
 - [ ] Take the citizenship test (*Einbürgerungstest*)
 - [ ] Not be convicted for a crime